Welsh and English Literature (BA)

 |Typical International Baccalaureate offer||35 points, 6 points each required from English and one other subject, both at higher level.|

-First language students will take 60 credits in Welsh and 60 credits in English Literature, while second language students will take 80 credits in Welsh and 40 credits in English Literature.
+You will take 120 credits in all.
+There are two routes in the first year, one for students who have studied Welsh as a first language and the other for students who have studied Welsh as a second language.
+First-language Welsh students will take 60 credits in Welsh and 60 in English Literature, while second-language students will take 80 credits in Welsh and 40 in English Literature.

 |Module title||Module code||Credits|